richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_config.md

 }
 ```

-- Example 1
+- Example 1 - Loop through resource block and return a list of vnet names:

 ```
 output "virtual_network_name_list_one_input" {
-  description = "Virtual Network - For Loop One Input and List Output with VNET Name " value = [for vnet in azurerm_virtual_network.vnet: vnet.name ]
+  description = "Virtual Network - Loop through resource block and return a list of vnet names" value = [for vnet in azurerm_virtual_network.vnet: vnet.name ]
 }